Kat632/PP4-LettuceEat/README.md

 On each recipe page, an image of the finished meal is shown with the recipe to allow the user to visualise the end product.

 All of the recipe images are from [Pixabay](https://pixabay.com/ 'Pixabay website').
+The header image is from [Unsplash](https://unsplash.com/ 'Unsplash website').

 [Back to top ⇧](#Lettuce-Eat)